Skip to main content

 • SMS messages sent to US numbers

-• Self-delivered SMS messages (i.e. not delivered by Clerk)
+• Self-delivered SMS messages or emails (i.e. not delivered by Clerk)

-• SMS messages for apps with a paid subscription
+• SMS messages or emails for apps with a paid subscription

-If your development instance requires a higher allowance of monthly SMS messages, contact support to request a limit increase.
+If your development instance requires a higher allowance of monthly SMS messages or emails, contact support to request a limit increase.

-Every development instance has "test mode" enabled by default.
-If you need to use "test mode" on a production instance, you can enable it via the Clerk Dashboard or via the Backend API.
+Every development instance has test mode enabled by default.
+If you need to use test mode on a production instance, you can enable it in the Clerk Dashboard.
+However, this is highly discouraged.

 Email addresses